Ashford, Folkestone & Romney Marsh

 Built in 1782 this popular local pub at the top of Dover Hill on the outskirts of Folkestone and the North Downs Way and adjacent to the Battle of Britain memorial.

-The pub is convenient for the port of Dover with accommodation for motor homes and serves good value meals using local ingredients, were possible including wholesome roasts of Sundays.
-Speciality teas and coffees are available in addition to national beers.
+The pub is convenient for the port of Dover with accommodation for motor homes in the car park and serves good value meals using local ingredients, were possible including wholesome roasts of Sundays.
+If you would like to stay for the night with your motorhome, all they ask is for you to have a drink and a meal in the pub.
 North Downs Way passes the pub.

 The pub name was popular just after the English Civil War appealing to returning soldiers and sailors returning home and took and named pubs.